Barrister Robert Newcombe has secured numerous acquittals for clients. For example:

 The defence case that the broker was not a knowing participant was accepted by the jury.
 Detailed cross-examination of the Crown expert on a large number of conveyancing files assisted the defendant’s case.

-Mr Newcombe was led by Mr Kerim Fuad QC, head of Church Court Chambers, Temple, London.
+- Murder: Central Criminal Court: 2 month trial at the Central Criminal Court.
+Mr Newcombe was led by Mr Kerim Fuad QC, head of Church Court Chambers.
 A man was stabbed to death outside Stockwell Underground Station during a public order incident.
 Two young men were tried for murder and several others were charged with conspiracy to commit violent disorder and GBH with intent.

 The evidence against Mr Newcombe’s client was: (a) he was seen on CCTV running into the fracas; (b) the deceased’s blood was found on his hoody and (c) he was seen on CCTV re-enacting what appeared to be the fatal blow, afterwards.